 Ideally the oven would be fired every day and the residual heat, and even coals, from the previous days fire would make the heat up time shorter.
 Firing from a cold oven, particularly in the winter, takes several hours with a strong fire.
 We usually maintain a small fire in the oven like the wood fired pizza ovens do here and in Italy.
 There are several advantages of this method.
 The fire lights the oven, which is very handy.
 It adds radiant heat and maintains the heat of the oven indefinitely and it can add a slightly smokey grilled flavor to the food.
 Production wood fired bread ovens have very thick domes and hearths and are cleaned out after the firing to maximize space on the hearth but still retain sufficient heat to bake many loads of bread for up to 6 hours or more of baking.

 We love our volunteers.
-We hope you will join us once again on October 1 and 2, 2022 to work with the Organizers on the field.
+We hope you will join us once again on September 30 and October 1 2023 to work with the Organizers on the field.
 Sign up to volunteer as an individual or a team.

 10:00 AM ~ 5:00 PM, Rain or Shine, at Forster's Farm - 60 Chestnut Hill Road, Orange, Massachusetts